peidevs/OpenDataBookClub/_includes/content.md

 ## Quick News

 Here is a link to the [PEI Landmarks project](http://peidevs.github.io/OpenDataBookClub/landmarks/landmarks.html).

 Thanks to everyone for their support, including [CBC Island Morning](http://www.cbc.ca/islandmorning/) and all contributors.
 You rock!
+Please note that we are working our way through the list.

 ## What is it?
 A regular meetup for civic-minded individuals to present / discuss open data.
 We won't be studying books: we'll study data sets.
 Check out [this site](http://opendatabook.club) for more information.